krlvm/PowerTunnel-Android/README.md

 Just type its address in the settings.
 If the address starts with `https://` it will be recognized as a DoH provider.

 ## Doesn't work
+Try to disable chunking mode and enable SNI Spoil.

 Most likely your ISP blocked the website you need by IP address, so only encrypted tunnel (VPN/Tor) can help you.

-Also, you can try enabling full chunking mode.

 ## Contributing
 PowerTunnel is open-source software: you can help in the development process.